 In his book Power of Reading: Socrates to Twitter, Frank Furedi, an emeritus professor of social sciences at the University of Kent, stresses why reading is important in the 21st century!
+It is a priceless art for both mental and physical health.

-However, Frank bemoans our poor reading culture, and chronic inability to interpret written content.
+However, Frank bemoans our poor reading culture and chronic inability to interpret written content.
 He blames micro blogging platforms and digital multimedia for this absurdity.

 Twitter, Pinterest, Signal, Whatsapp, and Facebook have condemned us to reading and writing very little.
 Just as well, Instagram and TikTok photo and video-sharing apps have persuaded us to watch lots of images and multimedia clips instead of reading.